fri-datascience/course_ids/docs/handbook/03-Dynamic_reports_and_reproducibility.md

 The term *data science* contains the word science.
 It is our view that data science is more or less synonimous with with modern empirical science and as such it should adhere to the standards for scientific inquiry.

 Ideally, scientific inquiry would always be objective and correct.
 However, these are unattainable  ideals!
 Science will always be subjective at least in the sense of what we investigate and how we choose to investigate it.
-And scientists like all people, even with the best intentions and practices, make mistakes.
+And scientists, like all people, even with the best intentions and practices, make mistakes.
 Instead, the realistic standard is lower, albeit still surprisingly difficult to attain - research should be **reproducible**.

 We will borrow two definitions from the [American Statistical Association](https://www.amstat.org/asa/files/pdfs/POL-ReproducibleResearchRecommendations.pdf):